Can Adversarial Examples Be Parsed to Reveal Victim Model Information?

 Numerous adversarial attack methods have been developed to generate imperceptible image perturbations that can cause erroneous predictions of state-of-the-art machine learning (ML) models, in particular, deep neural networks (DNNs).
-Despite intense research on adversarial attacks, little effort was made to uncover `arcana' carried in adversarial attacks.
-In this work, we ask whether it is possible to infer data-agnostic \textit{victim model} ({\VM}) information (\textit{i.e.}, characteristics of the ML model or DNN used to generate adversarial attacks) from data-specific adversarial instances.
-We call this `model parsing of adversarial attacks' -- a task to uncover `arcana' in terms of the concealed {VM} information in attacks.
-We approach model parsing via supervised learning, which correctly assigns classes of {\VM}'s model attributes (in terms of architecture type, kernel size, activation function, and weight sparsity) to an attack instance generated from this {\VM}.
-We collect a dataset of adversarial attacks across $7$ attack types generated from $135$ victim models (configured by $5$ architecture types, $3$ kernel size setups, $3$ activation function types, and $3$ weight sparsity ratios).
-We show that a simple, supervised model parsing network ({\MPN}) is able to infer {\VM} attributes from unseen adversarial attacks if their attack settings are consistent with the training setting (\textit{i.e.}, in-distribution generalization assessment).
-We also provide extensive experiments to justify the feasibility of {\VM} parsing from adversarial attacks, and the influence of training and evaluation factors in the parsing performance (\textit{e.g.}, generalization challenge raised in out-of-distribution evaluation).
-We further demonstrate how the proposed {\MPN} can be used to uncover the source {\VM} attributes from transfer attacks, and shed light on a potential connection between model parsing and attack transferability.
-Code is available at https://github.com/OPTML-Group/RED-adv.
+Despite extensive research on adversarial attacks (\textit{a.k.a.}, adversarial examples), little effort was made to uncover `arcana' carried in these examples.
+In this study, we explore the feasibility of deducing data-agnostic information about the \textit{victim model} ({\VM})--specifically, the characteristics of the ML model or DNN targeted for attack generation--from data-specific adversarial examples.
+We refer to this process as \textit{model parsing of adversarial attacks}.
+We approach the model parsing problem as a supervised learning task, aiming to attribute categories of {\VM} characteristics (including architecture type, kernel size, activation function, and weight sparsity) to individual adversarial examples.
+To this end, we have assembled a model parsing dataset featuring adversarial attacks spanning $7$ distinct types, sourced from $135$ victim models.
+These models are systematically varied across $5$ architecture types, $3$ kernel size configurations, $3$ activation function categories, and $3$ levels of weight sparsity ratios.
+We demonstrate that a simple, supervised model parsing network ({\MPN}) is possible to uncover concealed details of the {\VM} from adversarial examples.
+We also validate the practicality of model parsing from adversarial attacks by examining the effects of diverse training and evaluation factors on parsing performance.
+This includes investigating the impact of the formats of input attacks used for parsing and assessing generalization capabilities in out-of-distribution scenarios.
+Furthermore, we show how the proposed {\MPN} can reveal the source {\VM} attributes in transfer attacks, shedding light on a potential connection between model parsing and attack transferability.
+Code is available at \url{https://github.com/OPTML-Group/RED-adv}.